335. Fraudcast News

 – Homer’s pie hallucinations are pretty amusing, with the crusty old Phyllis Diller pie, and the smooth gangster complete with cigar.

 – Homer bemoans the possibility of having to do community service if exposed (“I can’t stand helping others!”)
-Just like the ten zillion jokes about Homer freaking out about supporting charity, I don’t get these gags.
+It’s like the ten millionth jokes about Homer freaking out about supporting charity, I don’t get these gags.
 Is it funny that Homer is a self-serving, uncaring asshole?
 And as a superhero, wasn’t his mission to help others in the first fucking place?

 – The Dalai Lama leaves even though he had only just given his introduction.
 And he flies away. …whatever.